sophiekoonin/localghost/content/posts/15-11-2019-ffconf/index.md

 </figure>

 One of the best things about attending conferences is seeing friendly faces from the community, and this particular subset of the JS community is so lovely.
 It does give you hope (and a refreshing break from some of the other conferences and meetups I've attended in the past few years which have had 97% more posturing).
-Obviously I spend a lot of time in the London bubble so it's great to meet folks from other tech communities, and going to the [Async](https://asyncjs.com/) meetup the night before was a great way to do that.
+I spend a lot of time in the London bubble so it's great to meet folks from other tech communities, and going to the [Async](https://asyncjs.com/) meetup the night before was a great way to do that.

 <figure>
   <a href="https://www.flickr.com/photos/remysharp/49054939337/in/album-72157711751196107/" title="View this image on Flickr" class="plain">